na0214/snail/README.md

 # Snail

-Snail is a statically-typed functional programming language that based on the Coeffect Calculus and Graded Modal Type Theory.
+Snail is a statically-typed functional programming language that based on Coeffect Calculus and Graded Modal Type Theory.

 ## Installation